 Come along to hear local leading Fertility Specialist Dr Sonal Karia and learn more about the fertility process.

 Considering using a donor?
 Come along to our information seminar with Dr Anthony Marren at Genea Sydney City.

 Come along to hear local leading Fertility Specialist Dr Devora Leiberman explain the facts and dispel the fictions about egg freezing at a discussion at Genea Sydney City.

 Endometriosis is a common condition, affecting at least one in 10 women at some point during their menstruating years.
 It's a condition that can affect you anytime from when your periods first start right up until the time you enter menopause.
 It involves tissues that normally line your uterus (the endometrium) growing in abnormal places around your pelvis and, more rarely, other parts of your body.

 A number of our patients and former patients who've experienced infertility due to endometriosis have kindly agreed to share their stories with you.
-Read on to learn more about their journeys.
+Read on to learn more about their journeys through endometriosis and IVF.

 Endometriosis is a common condition, affecting at least one in 10 women at some point during their menstruating years.
 It’s a condition that involves tissue that normally lines your uterus (the endometrium) growing in abnormal places around your pelvis and, more rarely, other parts of your body.
 Read on to learn how one of our patients overcame this condition to realise her dream of taking home a healthy baby.

 After suffering from the physical and emotional pain of endometriosis and infertility for five years, it now all seems like a distant memory.
 I had four surgeries to remove endometriosis lesions from my ovaries and abdominal cavity, which never really improved pain management or fertility.
 I was still on strong pain relievers 20 days out of every month with excruciating pain at my body's attempt at ovulation through diseased tissues.